Ottomanism: Ottoman nationality

 The major precursors to Ottomanism were the Reformation Edict of 1856, which promised full equality under the law regardless of religion, and the Ottoman Nationality Law of 1869, which created a common Ottoman citizenship irrespective of religious or ethnic affiliation.
 The Ottoman Nationality Law, promulgated on January 19, 1869, was one of those laws that combined elements of the principles of jus soli and jus sanguinis and thus resembled the French Nationality Law, specifically the 1851 formulation, which it is argued to have been inspired by.
 The nationality legislation was a 19th-century concept, and the Ottoman Empire adopted it early.
 The Ottoman Nationality Law appeared before any commonly-adopted international concept of the basic elements of this legislation.
 Many in the non-Muslim millets and many Muslims rejected Ottomanism.
 Non-Muslims perceived it as a step towards dismantling their traditional privileges.
 Meanwhile, the Muslims saw it as the elimination of their own superior position.
 There were claims that Ottomanism was a reaction to the Tanzimat, the 1839-1876 era of intensive restructuring of the Ottoman Empire by the bureaucratic elite.
 The inauguration of the General Assembly in 1876 contributed to the spirit of reform, as all millets were represented in this bicameral assembly.

 Young Turk Revolution

 Ottomanism enjoyed a revival during the Young Turk Revolution of 1908, and during the Second Constitutional Era of 1908 to 1920.
 It lost most of its adherents during the First Balkan War of 1912–13, when the Ottoman Empire lost most of its European territories inhabited by minorities.

-Disappointment in the failure of Ottomanism became integral to the surge of Kemalism in the 1920s.
+Avram Benaroya and the Socialist Workers' Federation of Thessalonica regarded the 1908 Revolution, carried out by the Young Turks with the aid of Macedonian and Armenian revolutionary committees, as an opportunity for a multinational Ottoman political community to develop.
+The same principle informed Benaroya's socialist organizational model, in which separate national groups could preserve their languages and cultures while joining regional federations united within a broader Ottoman federation.
+The Armenian Revolutionary Federation (ARF) likewise supported an Austro-Marxist-style federative approach and envisioned Armenian, Turkish, and Slavic socialists forming a kind of "Ottoman International."; however, the growing turn toward Turkish nationalism among the CUP, which was the leading faction within the Young Turks, progressively undermined the multinational character of the new constitutional regime.